PFython/cleverdict/README.md

     >>> x.life
     AttributeError: 'life'

+The other main features of `CleverDict` are that it plays nicely with **JSON** and allows **Aliases** and mappings back to the original dictionary keys, handling the many wrinkles and edge cases we've unearthed along the way, so you don't have to.  **Aliases** are really handy for shortcuts, taking an API response and mapping it  your own data structures, local language variants, and more.

-`CleverDict` also calls a `.save()` method whenever an attribute or dictionary value is created or changed.
-Initially the `.save()` method does nothing, but you can turn on the *"batteries included"* `.autosave()` feature, effortlessly saving your data to a JSON file, or you can write your own functino to replace `.save()` and automatically trigger useful actions whenever an attribute changes.
+`CleverDict` includes some great convenience functions for importing/export lists, dicts, JSON, and lines, as well as several (optional) *"batteries included"* `.autosave()` features, e.g. for effortlessly saving your data to a JSON file.
+You can also easily write your own `.save()` and `.delete()` functions and trigger them automatically whenever an attribute changes.
 No more slavishly writing your own "save" or "update" routines and trying to remember to call it manually every... single... time... values change (or *could* change).

-The other main features of `CleverDict` are that it plays nicely with JSON and allows **aliases** and mappings back to the original dictionary keys.
-This is really handy for shortcuts, taking an API response and making it play nicely with your own data structures, local language support, and more.

 ## 2. INSTALLATION